nickl1/awolfe76.github.com/_posts/2013-04-22-agile-development-process-github-issues.md

 ### Change Management (CM) Process

-- Create cards for tasks, the backlog, on a post-it notes.
+- Create cards for tasks, the backlog, on post-it notes.
 - Create issues in Github for the backlog, no labels.
-- Decide what’s in a sprint.
+- Decide what is in a sprint.
 - Label current issues as “current sprint”.
 - When complete the developer closes the issue by using the commit message method and labels it “done”.
     - We have to go to Github to add the label.